Uncover the Hidden: The Comprehensive Guide to Penetration Testing

 2. How often should penetration testing be performed?

-The frequency of penetration testing depends on various factors, including the organisation’s risk profile, industry regulations, and the rate of system changes.
-Generally, it is recommended to conduct penetration testing at least annually or after significant system modifications.
+The frequency of pen testing depends on various factors, including the organisation’s risk profile, industry regulations, and the rate of system changes.
+Generally, it is recommended to conduct pen testing at least annually or after significant system modifications.

 3. Can penetration testing cause damage to systems?